mikecastrodemaria/Wordpress-Ultra-Simple-Paypal-Shopping-Cart/readme.txt

 * Enhancement : compatibility with php 8 and code cleaning (thanks MaitreyaLeLion)
 = V4.6.0 =
+* New version with block of gutenberg editor
+= V5.0.0 =
 == Upgrade Notice ==

 Always backup you WP before any upgrade.
 After the upgrade it's too late.